mgraupe/BioMedTech/README.md

-# Instructions about how to use the Laser Cutter
+# Instructions on how to use the Laser Cutter

 (*last update : Feb 2024*)